-The consolidated financial statements of Cherry Hill Mortgage Investment Corporation, appearing in our Annual Report on Form 10-K for the year ended December 31, 2013, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Cherry Hill Mortgage Investment Corporation appearing in Cherry Hill Mortgage Investment Corporation 's Annual Report (Form 10-K) for the year ended December 31, 2020, and the effectiveness of Cherry Hill Mortgage Investment Corporation 's internal control over financial reporting as of December 31, 2020 have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon, included therein, and incorporated herein by reference.
+Such consolidated financial statements are incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.